Coarse-grained modeling of crystals by the amplitude expansion of the phase-field crystal model: an overview

 \subsection{Fourier spectral method}

 Spectral methods solve differential equations treating variables as a sum of basis functions with coefficients to be computed, i.e., through a global representation.
 The so-called Fourier spectral method exploits the Fourier transform, typically in its discrete formulation for numerical integrations (therefore often referred to as pseudo-spectral, Fourier method).
 This method is particularly suited for periodic boundary conditions.
 A key feature of this approach is that, in the Fourier space, differential operators become algebraic expression of the wave vector, e.g. $\nabla^2 \psi(t) \rightarrow -|k|^2 \widehat \psi_k(t)$, where $\widehat \psi_k$ is the (discrete) Fourier transform of $\psi$.
 No finite difference approximations are then required if solving for $\widehat\psi_k(t)$, and $\psi(t)$ may be then obtained through a (discrete) inverse Fourier transform.
 Moreover, efficient algorithms exist to compute $\widehat{\psi}_k$ from $\psi$ and vice-versa, namely exploiting the Fast Fourier Transform (FFT) algorithm \cite{cooley1965algorithm}.
+The adaptation of such approaches to phase field modeling in materials physics can be found in reference \cite{Chen98}.
 This method generally allows for splitting off the linear term in $H$ and solving that part exactly, i.e.,

 where ${\cal L} $ is a linear operator and $N$ is a non-linear function of $\psi$.
 Indeed, in Fourier space, this would then read

 with $\widehat{N}_k$ the Fourier transform of $N(\psi)$ and ${\cal L}_k$ is an algebraic expression of the wave vector.
 Eq.~\eqref{eq:ode} is an ordinary differential equation with solution